 The best objectives are clear and measurable.
 For example, one of your objectives might be to increase the number of applications you receive this quarter over the same quarter last year.
 When you have added all of your objectives, re-list them in order of importance.

-For each of your objectives, make a list of actions visitors could take that would meet or partially meet the objective.
+For each of your objectives, make a list of actions visitors could take that would meet, or at least partially meet, the objective.
 List the actions in order of importance.
 Using the example of increasing the number of applications, you might list: apply, book a visit, find a counselor and request more information.

 Effective communication requires a clear understanding of your audience, their needs, their desires, their communication styles and their perspectives on life.